ShakthiSampath/Web-Designing-NIIT-Ltd/Assignment-2-Data_Visualization/CGRS Dashboard/Readme.md

 ### _Explanation_:

-Various Region Wise And Center Wise Details have been provided for which a Dashboard is to be made named CGRS Dashboard.
+Various _Region Wise_ And _Center Wise_ Details have been provided for which a
+Dashboard is to be made named _CGRS Dashboard_.

-A Screenshot of the Work Done:
+A _Screenshot_ of the Work Done:

-As the Work on this Dashboard is in progress, hence every component has been added separately.
+As the Work on this Dashboard is _in progress_, hence every _component_ has been added _separately_.
-To give a basic idea of how every component is, a presentation in form of .pptx file has been added.
+To give a basic idea of how every component is, a _presentation_ in form of _.pptx file_ has been added.